Dolly Parton donates $1 million to pediatric infectious disease research - NewsBreak

 “We are deeply honored by Dolly’s contribution to our research mission,” said Mark Denison , MD, professor of Pediatrics and director of the Division of Pediatric Infectious Diseases.
 “For over 40 years our division has been a national and international leader in studies for the diagnosis, treatment and prevention of life-threatening infections, and this gift will accelerate our work and support new ideas.”

-Parton has also donated to the Monroe Carell Jr. Children’s Hospital at Vanderbilt Pediatric Cancer Program in honor of Abumrad and her niece Hannah Dennison, who was successfully treated for leukemia at Children’s Hospital.Bear euthanized after injuring mom, child at Smokies campground
+Parton has also donated to the Monroe Carell Jr Children’s Hospital at Vanderbilt Pediatric Cancer Program in honor of Abumrad and her niece Hannah Dennison, who was successfully treated for leukemia at Children’s Hospital.Here are the top 10 films shot in West Virginia

 “Dolly’s previous support to infectious disease research, and also our pediatric cancer program, has already saved countless lives,” said Jeff Balser, MD, PhD, President and CEO of VUMC and Dean of the Vanderbilt University School of Medicine.
 “This new gift will bolster our defenses against future threats to the safety of this region and society as a whole.
 It speaks volumes about her passion for people, and we couldn’t be more thankful.”